smart-on-fhir/health-cards/docs/index.md

 At presentation time, a verifier can recognize that a Health Card is part of a Health Card Set by the presence of a `fhirBundleSplit` attribute.
 When receiving a Health Card with `fhirBundleSplit`, a verifier SHALL ensure that N distinct Health Cards (all with the same issuer and `fhirBundleSet` value) are received, and should create a merged bundle before processing otherwise data integrity cannot be ensured.

+### Numerical Encoding

-When printing or displaying a Health Card as a QR code, the the JWS string value SHALL be represented as text using the default (ISO 8859-1) encoding; the only characters present will be the characters in the base64url encoding character set plus `.` (for a total of 65 distinct characters).
+When printing or displaying a Health Card as a QR code, the the JWS string value SHALL be represented as Numeric Mode value consisting of the characters 0-9.
+Each character "c" of the JWS is converted into a sequence of two digits as by taking `Ord(c)-45` and treating the result as a two-digit base ten number.
+For example, `'X'` is encoded as `43`, since `Ord('X')` is `88`, and `88-45` is `43`.
 ## Potential Extensions

 ### Fallback for smartphone-based offline presentation